Granma (newspaper): Content

 The Newspaper has tended to focus on events occurring in and around Havana.
 In regards to political events, it has tended to focus on events supportive of the party and government, while excluding events that do not support these institutions.
-Recently this has started to change, which coincides with the Cuban Communist Party's policy of being more open to criticism.

 Cartas a la Dirección

 The Cartas a la Dirección section of Granma contains letters from readers, as well as responses from the editor.
 It was first included in the newspaper on March 14, 2008, soon after Raúl Castro's speech stating that the Cuban Communist Party is open to criticism.
 The section has since then become very popular.
 The letters in this section can involve multiple topics, including complaints and suggestions for the newspaper or the Cuban Communist Party.
 Publication of letters to the editor of Granma serve a few functions.
 First, the publication of the letters acts as a platform in which the Cuban public can directly interact with the editor of the newspaper, as well as with the communist party as a whole.
 It also serves as a method for the party and the government to stay accountable to the public.
 Finally, the letters help inform Cuban leadership of matters concerning the people.
 Initially, very few of the letters published in Cartas a la Dirección received responses, and these responses were often vague and unhelpful.
 However, Granma, through editorial comments added onto letters and responses, as well as a periodic overview of responses, attempted to pressure government agencies into improving the quality and frequency of their responses.
 The strategy worked, with 77 percent of letters receiving responses in 2016, improved from only 8.8 percent in 2011.

 The section Cartas a la Dirección is not the first time Granma has included letters from readers in the newspaper, but most of these sections were more focused on a certain topic, such as economic statistics or transportation and infrastructure.
 An exception was A vuelta de correo, which began in 1975 and continued until 1984.
 Like Cartas a la Dirección, A vuelta de correo included questions from the Cuban public that brought attention to various issues, as well as occasional responses by the government.
 However, these letters were much less specific than those found in Cartas a la Dirección, and were frequently redacted.